Oven Roast Beef – The Slow-Roast Method

 Be sure to slice the meat as thinly as you can.
 Again, we’re overcoming a normally tough cut here, so you want to serve it in thin slices.
 And besides, you can save any leftovers for sandwiches later!

-Here’s a perfect roasting pan for roast beef, and it’s very reasonably priced!
+Here’s are some great roasting pans for your roast beef, and very reasonably priced on Amazon:

 Enjoy, and leave a comment below if you decide to give it a try.